MihaMarkic/Cake.Docker/README.md

 - 0.9 references Cake 0.26 (and goes .NET Standard 2.0 only)

+**Important**: In version 1.1.0 the .netstandard 2.0 version is dropped and instead .netcore 3.1, .net5 and .net6 versions are distributed.

 **Important**: Since version 0.10.0 path argument to DockerBuild is now quoted if not quoted already.

 **Important**: Docker 17.* is supported since v0.8 and background compatibility is dropped (most notably, array arguments are converter to strings).
 If you wish to match older docker versions, user an older Cake.Docker version.